What is yuzu?

 - 2 tbsp water

-To make the yuzu and lime sorbet
+Method to make the yuzu and lime sorbet

 - Measure the cold water in a pan with the glucose, and separately mix together the sugar and the stabilizer.